Kordabad, Golestan

-Kordabad (كرداباد) (Note: Also romanized as Kordābād)) is a village in, and the capital of, Zarrin Gol Rural District of the Central District of Aliabad-e Katul County, (Note: Formerly Aliabad County) Golestan province, Iran.
+Kordabad (كرداباد) (Note: Also romanized as Kordābād)) is a village in, and the capital of, Zarrin Gol Rural District in the Central District of Aliabad-e Katul County, (Note: Formerly Aliabad County) Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,458 in 380 households.
 The following census in 2011 counted 1,684 people in 493 households.
 The 2016 census measured the population of the village as 1,745 people in 558 households.